mchalupa/dg/README.md

 cmake .
 ```

-If there is any collision (i.e. there's more versions of LLVM installed),
+If there is any collision (i.e. there are more versions of LLVM installed),
 you may need to define the LLVM\_DIR variable to point to the directory where
-are the config files of the installed version ($PREFIX/share/llvm/cmake
+are the config files of the desired version ($PREFIX/share/llvm/cmake
 or $PREFIX/lib/cmake/llvm/ for newer versions).
 If you have LLVM compiled from sources, but not installed anywhere,
 you may need to use LLVM\_SRC\_PATH and LLVM\_BUILD\_PATH variables too.
 For the last case, suppose you have LLVM built in /home/user/llvm-build from
 sources in /home/user/llvm-src.
-Then following configuration should work:
+Then the following configuration should work:

 ```
 cmake -DLLVM_SRC_PATH=/home/user/llvm-src -DLLVM_BUILD_PATH=/home/user/llvm-build -DLLVM_DIR=/home/user/llvm-build/share/llvm/cmake .